Whoopi Goldberg Says Trump No Different Than Taliban

-Actress, comedienne and daytime TV host Whoopi Goldberg used her television soapbox to tell the world what she really thinks of Donald Trump.
+Actress, comedienne, and daytime TV host Whoopi Goldberg used her television soapbox to tell the world what she really thinks of Donald Trump.
 Not surprisingly, what she really thinks of the new POTUS is nothing positive.
-In fact, according to Goldberg, Trump and the Taliban are essential one in the same, two sides of the same coin.
+In fact, according to Goldberg, Trump and the Taliban are essential one and the same, two sides of the same coin.

 As Fox News reports, on The View on Tuesday, Whoopi Goldberg questioned if Trump is any different from the fundamentalist Sunni Muslim Taliban.
 Decked out in a grey-tone U.S. flag neckerchief, the outspoken, iconic 61-year-old personality wondered aloud how Trump’s views and policies really differ from those promoted by the Taliban, particularly when it comes to women’s rights and religious discrimination.